henrik/octopress/source/_posts/2014-10-09-double-colon.markdown

 As with all code smells, this doesn't mean `::` is always bad.
 It's not; it's an essential part of Ruby.
 But it often indicates an API that could be improved.

-(I believe this smell is an instance of [Inappropriate Intimacy](http://sourcemaking.com/refactoring/inappropriate-intimacy), combated with [Hide Delegate](http://sourcemaking.com/refactoring/hide-delegate).)

 Give your code base a colonic; treat `::` as a code smell and see if you can't get clearer code without it.